LsrIF: Enhancing Logic-Structured Instruction Following of Large Language Models: Related Work

 \subsection{Reward Modeling for Instruction Following}

-Training paradigms for instruction following have evolved from supervised fine-tuning~\cite{sun2024conifer} to Direct Preference Optimization ~\cite{huang2025musc,qi2024constraint} and Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{peng2025verif,qin2025incentivizing}.
-Existing RLVR methods aggregate constraint-level rewards through simple averaging.
-However, this averaging strategy fails when constraint logical structures are not parallel (e.g., sequential or conditional).
-We propose structure-aware reward modeling, where different structures employ distinct reward modeling methods.
+Training paradigms for instruction following have evolved from Supervised Fine-tuning~\cite{sun2024conifer} to Direct Preference Optimization ~\cite{huang2025musc,qi2024constraint} and Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{peng2025verif,qin2025incentivizing}.
+Existing RLVR methods aggregate constraint-level rewards through simple averaging~\cite{liu2025recast,wang2026light}.
+However, this fails when constraint logical structures are not parallel (e.g., sequential or conditional).
+Unlike these methods, we propose structure-aware reward modeling.